Finding My Voice

 Something beautiful would come from this painful experience.
 I found my authentic self, my voice and a grit and conviction to live the life I was born to live.

 So, in 2014, I founded The Collective: a social enterprise inspiring happier, healthier communities grounded in mental wellbeing.
 My dream of running a retail store selling stylish preloved clothing, furniture and homewares – which fosters true community spirit- came alive.

-We are committed to making a real difference in our community– as a platform to talk about the things that matter most and supporting mental wellbeing with 50% of our profits going straight to The Mental Health Foundation of NZ.
+We are committed to making a real difference in our community– as a platform to talk about the things that matter most and supporting mental wellbeing with 50% of our profits from donated items going straight to The Mental Health Foundation of NZ.